 As a business, we are going to make mistakes and inevitably this will affect the client or customer, but what options do we have for remedying the situation outside of reaching out to them and saying, “Hey, I’m really sorry about…”?

 I faced this situation recently after sending out a bi-weekly email.
 I have someone who is responsible for sending emails out to our email list.
 She accidentally sent out the wrong one, but immediately sent out the correct one with a note that said, “I apologize for that and here’s the email I intended to send out”.
 It was no big deal because mistakes happen and most companies who are concerned with the perception of their customer base would have likely responded in a similar manner.

-Then a couple of years ago, I got turned on to a book called, A Complaint is a Gift by Janelle Barlow.
+Then a couple of years ago, I got turned on to a book called, A Complaint is a Gift: Using Customer Feedback as a Strategic Tool by Janelle Barlow.
 In it, she provides a systematic approach to handling customer complaints that I continue to use in my business today.
 It changed the way I looked at customer complaints and since customer service is an integral part of all business, in this article I want to share some of my book takeaways.

 Step 1 (Say “Thank You”)

 I think this is the most important step because it’s more than an apology.
 It’s showing your appreciation for the customer taking the time to share their concern.
 This is something that we’re not taught, it’s not obvious, and most people don’t like to get complaints, but saying “thank you” is a good first step toward setting the groundwork for the conversation ahead.